Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
-      <p>Now, for how we compute them—pay attention, this is where people start making mistakes.</p>
+      <p>Now, for how we compute them - pay attention, this is where people start making mistakes.</p>
     </div>
   </div>